taichimaeda/cel-ts/README.md

 | list_exists_matches | 299.50 | - | 209.14 |
 | list_filter_matches | 756.28 | - | 812.53 |

 ## Installation

+This package is not published yet, but will be available soon.

 ```bash
 npm install cel-ts